thegridprotocol/spec-core/README.md

 >
 >  Promote `HTTP/2` now that it is a stable RFC to promote acceptance.
 >
->  `HTTP/3` is too young and might burden implementations too much at this stage of the protocol if used as the default transport.
-Implementations are still encouraged to try and report on it in the *Exchanges* section's intro paragraph.
+>  `HTTP/3` is not a mature specification yet, and might burden implementations too much at this stage of the protocol if used as the default transport.
+However, once the specification matures to the point of being acceptable for wider use, implementations are encouraged to utilize it as the default transport, as soon as possible, with fallback to `HTTP/2` and `HTTP/1.1` as necessary.
 >
 >  `HTTP/3`, `HTTP/2` and `HTTP/1.1` - in this order - allow for fallback, making it seamless to users.
 The fallback is normally largely adopted in libraries and SDKs, also making it seamless for developers.